theborakompanioni/tbk-spring-useragentutils/README.md

 spring-useragentutils
 ===

-A user-agent resolver abstraction for server-side detection of browser and operating system.
+A [Spring](https://spring.io/) user-agent resolver for server-side detection of browser and operating system.

 ### Installation
 Register a ```UserAgentResolverHandlerInterceptor``` and a ```UserAgentHandlerMethodArgumentResolver```.